osboot/make-initrd/Documentation/HowInitramfsWorks.md

-# How it works ?
+# How initramfs works ?

 When we talk about event-driven infrastructure it means that there is no hardcoded sequence of steps to mount system root.

-The initramfs init starts a few services: udevd, ueventd, polld.
+The initramfs init starts a few services: udevd, [ueventd](UeventDetails.md), [polld](PollDetails.md).
 The interaction between these services looks like this:

 ```
 .==========.        .----------------.        .------------------.